Search Results for

 Computed attribute

-Like many storage solutions, Casewhere supports computed attributes, for which, instead of accepting values set by applications, Casewhere will compute values from given expressions.
-Casewhere still persists computed attributes in the database, so features like indexing, searching still work as designed for these attributes.
+Like many storage solutions, Casewhere supports computed attributes.
+Instead of accepting values set by applications, Casewhere computes values from given expressions.
+Computed attributes are persisted in the database, so features like indexing and searching work as designed.

 Configuration